 As I said in a previous post, the ammeter is epoxied shut, but I found that it chipped off quite easily with a knife.
 Once the epoxy was off, I flexed the two tabs slightly, and lifted the back off.

 As you may be able to see, the needle is loose inside the face-plate section.
-Inside the back,
+Inside the back, there are a few loose pieces that needed reattaching, once I worked out where they went. |

-The pivoting piece on the left is what the needle attaches to,
+The pivoting piece on the left is what the needle attaches to, and the one on the right is the one mentioned above. |

 Once repaired, it is then very easy to put back together.
 Put the pivoting pin into the hole in the anti-vibration thing mentioned above.
 On the back of the casing are two tiny screws.
 These adjust the distance between the two sides of the pivot, because in the end of the screw is a depression, which the end of the pivot sits in. loosen this off before reassembly.
 Lift the arm and pivot as one piece into the casing, and seat the bottom of the pivot in the top of the screw.
 Then, while gently holding the pivot vertical so it located with the top, carefully tighten the screw until it is held in.
 Hook the fork at the end of the arm over the pin on the needle assembly.
 Now, gently move the needle back and forth slightly.
 If you find that the hook rises over the pin and doesn't stay located, then remove the arm and pivot you just put in, take the pivot out, turn the arm piece over, and reassemble.
 One way over it works nicely, and the other, the hook end rises up.